ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/widgets/custom-component.md

 title: Custom Component
 ---

-# Custom Component

-**Custom Component** can be used to do create your own React component when the needed functionality isn't available in other components.
+**Custom Component** can be used to create your own React component when the needed functionality isn't available in other components.

 <div style={{textAlign: 'center'}}>